-<<< word
+[n] <<< word

 The word undergoes brace expansion, tilde expansion, parameter and variable expansion, command substitution, arithmetic expansion, and quote removal.
 Pathname expansion and word splitting are not performed.
-The result is supplied as a single string to the command on its standard input.
+The result is supplied as a single string to the command on its standard input (or file descriptor n if n is specified).